Free Expert advice call us on 01929 551 557

 Workshop services available

-Sunoco CMR is a high-quality unleaded race fuel designed for maximum power while providing superb consistency.
+Sunoco CMR is a high-quality unleaded race fuel designed to maximise power within the 100 octane MSA fuel regulation.

 - Compliant with all MSA, FIM, FIA, CIK regulations

-- Control fuel for BRDC F3, MINI Challenge, LMP3 Cup and Radical UK Championships
+- Control fuel for BRDC British F3, MINI Challenge, Ginetta G40 and GT5, and Radical UK Championships

 All hazardous goods orders received before 12pm will be guaranteed to be dispatched the same day (depending on stock) and sent via a freight company that provides a standard 3 day signed delivery service*.
 For an additional cost, the option of a next day service is available throughout the majority of the UK.
 However, we cannot accept responsibility for orders that may be delayed in transit.
 Due to their hazardous nature, all fuel orders must be signed for on delivery.
 All routine deliveries are made during Monday to Friday.
 Some routes may be subject to ta longer delivery timescales.